 The Pharmacy Defence Association (PDA) was formed to protect the interests of pharmacists, primarily against actions of professional indemnity.

-Every profession carries with it a certain risk in terms of the advice or service provided.
-This rings true for pharmacy where an error has the potential for a serious outcome.
+Every profession carries with it a certain risk in terms of advice or service provided.
+This rings true for pharmacy where any error has the potential for a serious outcome.
 Any pharmacist may have a complaint laid against them due to an error or a problem with healthcare provided to a patient.

 PDA’s main objectives are:

 - To promote, support and protect the character, status and interests of members.

 - To promote high standards of professional pharmacy practice.